 Even though there are so many social media platforms, most brands still choose to create a Facebook Page to share new promotions and new products with their fans.
 Brands also use Facebook pages to share their values and style, creating a professional image and building customers’ trust and liking.

-On leading apparel brand Anthropologie’s Facebook page, there’s a button of “Shop Now”, link in the post, and link in the bio, etc, to lead visitors who are attracted to the brand.
+On leading apparel brand Anthropologie’s Facebook page, there’s a button “Shop Now”, a link in the post, and link in the bio, etc, to lead visitors who are attracted to the brand.

 Example – Newsletter

-Take Shopify’s newsletter as an example, it doesn’t mention much about their product but shares articles with their existing or potential customers.
+Take Shopify’s newsletter as an example, it doesn’t mention much about its product but shares articles with its existing or potential customers.
 If these eye-catching topics are useful, they will click “read more” and go to Shopify’s website.